llvm/torch-mlir/docs/development.md

   -DLIBTORCH_CACHE=ON
 ```
 * Enabling building libtorch as part of your build
-By default we download the latest version of libtorch.
+By default, we download the latest version of libtorch.
 We have an experimental path to build libtorch (and PyTorch wheels) from source.
 ```shell
   -DLIBTORCH_SRC_BUILD=ON  # Build Libtorch from source
   -DLIBTORCH_VARIANT=shared # Set the variant of libtorch to build / link against. (`shared`|`static` and optionally `cxxabi11`)